 What is Fulfillment Status?
-A Comprehensive Guide
+A Comprehensive Guide in 2022

 Each process has a result that matters the most.
 While an end-user may only think about the final outcome, the result can vary if all the steps in a process are not executed well.
 Fulfillment status is the fulfillment of a promise made to the end consumer that matters.